giventech/audtion-api/README.md

     List.class);
 ```

 Non blocking request handling can be performed using WebClient.
+See below a better approach to calling two independent

-Required changes would include the following
+api and combining the results

 ```java
  public Mono<AuditionPostComments> getPostWithComments(String postId) {